Patient Education

 Knowing Where to Get Medical Care

-What are your options for medical care?
 Today your options for where to get your medical care are greater than ever before.
 You may not even have to leave your home to get the care you want and need.
 You can choose based on what your health problem is and what works best for you.
-And you don't have to use one option for...
+And you...

 Taking Medicine to Support Your Mental Health